pocketzworld/creator-docs/pages/learn/studio/guides/downloading-assets.md

-# Importing Assets from the Unity Asset Store
+# Adding Assets from the Unity Asset Store

 ## Introduction

+The Unity Asset Store contains a large collection of ready made assets you can use with Highrise Studio.

-Learn how to download and import assets from the Unity Asset Store into your project.
+This guide will teach you how to download and import assets from the Unity Asset Store into your project.

 [Watch the Importing Assets Video Guide](https://www.youtube.com/watch?v=MltrDeGAwXk)